fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-SLAPPs.md

 tags:
   - censorship
 headline: 'If you post a negative review of this website, we will sue you.'
-search_title: 'If you post a negative review of this website, you might get sued.'
+search_title: 'If you post a negative review of this website, we will sue you.'
 petition_title: Sign up to protect yourself from lawsuits
 petition_copy: >-
   We're sending an open letter to House Judiciary Committee Chairman Bob Goodlatte, demanding that he take up legislation to ban bogus SLAPP suits immediately.
 Can you add your name?
 twittertext: 'If you post a negative review of this website, you will get sued'
-social_title: 'If you post a negative review of this website, you might get sued. '
+social_title: 'If you post a negative review of this website, we will sue you.'
 social_description: >-
   Companies and powerful individuals are using bogus “strategic lawsuits against public participation,” or SLAPP suits, to intimidate people into taking down